Hearing

 • Using the SETT Framework

-Oklahoma ABLE Tech explores Joy Zabala's SETT Framework: What it is and how to use it when helping students find AT solutions for the classroom.
+Oklahoma ABLE Tech explores Joy Zabala’s Student, Environment, Tasks, and Tools (SETT) Framework: What it is and how to use it when helping students find AT solutions for the classroom.

 • Hearing Loss in the Classroom